Jaimecclin/literate-lamp/README.md

 The __patch__ decorator with arguments __src.demo.Bias__ would mock the Bias class until this function is ended.
 Therefore we can modify the returning value as we want.

-The Blow code snippet we mock datatime module.
+In the Blow code snippet, we mock the datatime module.
 It shows the power of this module in writing tests.
-The datetime.today() gives a string "This is a mocked method" rather than the string of current time because we replace the function result.
+The datetime.today() gives a string “This is a mocked method” rather than the string of current time because we replace the function result.

 ```python
 class TestDemo(unittest.TestCase):